fable-compiler/Fable.Python/README.md

 ## Road-map

 - Use a dedicated List.fs for Python.
-List.fs currently depends on Array.fs that is not an efficient list implmentation for Python.
+List.fs currently depends on Array.fs that is not an efficient list implementation for Python.

 - Compile Fable.Library as a published library (done)